rohansh-tty/EVA4/S5-Readme.md

 **Model 4**

-* Target: Improve the model results i.e Get Model Accuracy >= 99.4% on a consistent basis & Avoid Overfitting
+* Target: *Improve the model results i.e Get Model Accuracy >= 99.4% on a consistent basis & Avoid Overfitting.*
 * Strategy: Experiment with different LR Schedules especially with ReduceLROnPlateau & StepLR and for overfitting slightly increase the Dropout value.
 * Model Info:
 	* DropOut = 0.1(used once).